Ed-Yang/gpuctl/README.md

 ### Usage

-Some parameters are applying to every GPU on ststem (like interval, curve, etc.), if it is necessary to provide specific setting for a GPU, it is able to run seperate gpuctl instance with expected parametets.
+Some parameters are applying to every GPU on whole system (like interval, curve, etc.), if it is necessary to provide specific setting for a GPU, it is able to run seperate gpuctl instance with expected parametets.